-The University of Waterloo research ethics committees and the Western University Research Ethics Boards have established an alternative review model for research involving investigators from both institutions.
+The University of Waterloo research ethics boards and the Western University Research Ethics Boards have established an alternative review model for research involving investigators from both institutions.

 The establishment of this coordinated review process is in accordance with the Tri-Council Policy Statement, 2nd edition (TCPS2), outlining institutions may adopt an alternative review model for multi-jurisdictional research.
-Both institutions however will, as outlined in the TCPS2, “remain responsible for research undertaken within its jurisdiction or under its auspices irrespective of where the research is conducted” (TCPS2, Article 8.1, p.
-98).
+Both institutions however will, as outlined in the TCPS2, “remain responsible for research undertaken within its jurisdiction or under its auspices irrespective of where the research is conducted” (TCPS2, Article 8.1).

 - Waterloo and Western researchers seeking ethics review from their home institutions are eligible to apply for a simultaneous coordinated review.

 - Researchers wishing to use this process are to contact their respective research ethics office/administrators for guidance on this process.

 - The Waterloo-Western coordinated review process will continue to evolve over time as outlined in the Ethics Review Agreement between the two institutions.
 Future changes to this process shall be made by mutual agreement.

 - A researcher submitting an application for the coordinated review process agrees that all information provided, or later requested to provide, can be freely shared between the ethics board.

 All research regardless of risks level identified is eligible for the Waterloo-Western collaborative review process.